Kenya has widespread power cut after tower collapse - KTVZ

 Kenya has widespread power cut after tower collapse

-NAIROBI, Kenya (AP) — Kenya’s only electricity distribution company is reporting a widespread power cut in East Africa’s economic hub after towers collapsed on a major transmission line.
-Kenya Power in a statement on Tuesday said engineers were working to restore supply after the collapse on the Kiambere-Embakasi power line.
+NAIROBI, Kenya (AP) — Kenya’s only electricity distribution company says it is restoring power to parts of the country after a widespread blackout in East Africa’s economic hub after towers collapsed on a major transmission line.
+Kenya Power in a statement on Tuesday said the collapse occurred on the Kiambere-Embakasi power line.
 The statement did not say what caused the collapse or when power would be restored across the country of some 55 million people.
+Already power has returned to parts of the capital, Nairobi.